 This instruction covers Kodi installations with OpenELEC 5 and 7 as well as LibreELEC 7 final and LibreELEC 8 Alpha with the 'VPN Manager for OpenVPN'.
 OpenELEC 6 doesn't support OpenVPN and will be covered in a separate article.

-When using a native protocol please make sure that your protocol software supports IPv6 along with IPv4 or run an IPv4 Internet connection only.
-Many Internet Service Providers connect with the IPv6 protocol or offer both protocols, IPv4 and IPv6, at the same time and as long as a native protocol doesn't support IPv6 you risk data leaks, since an IPv6 connection can bypass the tunneled IPv4 connection.
-While the CyberGhost client does support IPv6 and therefor prevent IPv6 leaks, users of native protocols need to deactivate IPv6 manually.
+When using a native VPN-protocol please make sure that your VPN protocol software supports the Internet protocol IPv6 along with IPv4 or run an IPv4 Internet connection only.
+Many Internet Service Providers connect with the IPv6 protocol or offer both protocols, IPv4 and IPv6, at the same time and as long as a native VPN protocol doesn't support IPv6 you risk data leaks, since an IPv6 connection can bypass the tunneled IPv4 connection.
+While the CyberGhost client does support IPv6 and therefor prevents IPv6 leaks, users of native VPN protocols need to deactivate IPv6 manually.
 Please consult the OpenELEC resp.
 LibreELEC documentation on how to do this.

 Disclaimer: Please keep in mind that, although the technical process is as thoroughly documented as possible, you need to have at least some technical understanding.
 There's always a chance for an overseen mistake and/or things have changed and the article is not updated yet.